Senators Propose DOE-Led Oversight Program for Advanced AI Risks

 A pair of bipartisan senators introduced new legislation on Monday that would require a new evaluation program for advanced AI systems before they can be deployed, with steep penalties for developers who do not comply.

 Sens.
-Josh Hawley, R-Mo., and Richard Blumenthal, D-Ill., introduced the Artificial Intelligence Risk Evaluation Act to create an “Advanced Artificial Intelligence Evaluation Program” within the Department of Energy (DOE).
+Josh Hawley, R-Mo., and Richard Blumenthal, D-Conn., introduced the Artificial Intelligence Risk Evaluation Act to create an “Advanced Artificial Intelligence Evaluation Program” within the Department of Energy (DOE).
 The program would track safety concerns related to national security, civil liberties, and labor protections.

 Specifically, the bill would require developers of advanced AI systems – such as those that may attain superintelligence – to participate in the program and submit information to the DOE on their model before deployment.